sonalika-roy/azure-docs/articles/event-grid/event-grid-dotnet-get-started-with-pull-delivery.md

 If you're new to the service, see [Event Grid overview](overview.md) before you do this quickstart.

 - **Azure subscription**.
-To use Azure services, including Azure Service Bus, you need a subscription.
+To use Azure services, including Azure Event Grid, you need a subscription.
 If you don't have an existing Azure account, you can sign up for a [free trial](https://azure.microsoft.com/free/dotnet).
 - **Visual Studio 2022**.
 The sample application makes use of new features that were introduced in C# 10.
 To use the latest syntax, we recommend that you install .NET 6.0 or higher and set the language version to `latest`.
 If you're using Visual Studio, versions before Visual Studio 2022 aren't compatible with the tools needed to build C# 10 projects.

 [!INCLUDE [event-grid-create-namespace-portal](./includes/event-grid-create-namespace-portal.md)]